skinny85/jilt/Readme.md

 * `setterPrefix` allows you to add a prefix to the names of the generated setter methods.
     The default is to not have any prefix (the setter names will be the same as the property names).
 * `factoryMethod` allows you to change the name of the generated static factory method for constructing Builder instances.
-The default is for the name to be equal to the uncapitalized name of the built class (for example, `person` when building a `Person` class).
+The default is for the name to be equal to the un-capitalized name of the built class (for example, `person` when building a `Person` class).
 * `buildMethod` allows you to change the name of the final method invoked on the Builder to obtain an instance of the built class.
 The default name of that method is `build`.